pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 This points to a broader truth.
 Beliefs rarely collapse from a single blow.
 They wither.
 They erode.
 Not by force, but by a slow loss of shelter — a shift in the emotional weather, a change in what feels safe to hold.

 When something shakes the mind, ideas must compete.
 Some take hold.
 Others fall away.
-My friend’s belief didn’t fall to evidence.
-It faded because the space that had once held it no longer felt like home.
+My friend’s belief didn’t fall to evidence alone.
+It faded because a shift in terrain brought other species into contact — and into conflict.

-In the end, what survives isn’t just what’s right.
-It’s what fits.
-Ideas live or die not by the strength of their claims, but by the world they inhabit — the trust they evoke, the ground they cover, the shade they share.
-Contradictions may last for years — but in the end, only the beliefs that no longer need the shade remain.
+Contradictions are everywhere, but conflict only matters when species meet.
+Minds are good at integration — but just as good at isolation.
+They don’t just resolve dissonance.
+They compartmentalize it.